Promoting mental health throughout your cycle

 3. Get quality sleep every night

-- Get into a strict schedule (go to bed and wake up at the same time)
+- Prioritize a strict sleep routine by going to bed and waking up at the same time every day

 5. Eat a balanced diet

 Foods rich in vitamins and minerals help to regulate hormones, boost energy and your mood.
 Alongside choosing healthy foods and drinking enough water regularly, be sure to regulate your intake of salt, caffeine and alcohol, as these can worsen your mood and cause a dip in energy levels.

 If you suffer from cycle-related anxiety and depression that affects your daily life, this may be a sign of Premenstrual Dysphoric Disorder (PMDD).
 If this sounds familiar, you might benefit from a conversation with your doctor, or someone close to you that you trust.
 Whether through medicine or lifestyle changes, support and treatment is available.Being tuned in to your body can go a long way in promoting your mental health throughout your cycle.
 It allows you to acknowledge, accept and manage mental health changes in your cycle, and in some cases, can help you recognize more serious concerns, allowing you to get the help that you need.